day8/lein-git-inject/README.md

    ...)
 ```

 This Leiningen middleware changes how `version` is nominated.
-Your `defproject` will now look like this:
+Your `defproject` will look like this:
 ```clj
 (defproject my-app "lein-git-inject/version"
    ...)
 ```
-Notice the placeholder string "lein-git-inject/version", where an explicit version would normally be found.
+Note the placeholder string "lein-git-inject/version" where an explicit version would normally be expected.

 At build time, this middleware will:
-   1. create a "version" from ***the ambient git context*** (hereafter called `the constructed version`)
+   1. create a "version" from ***the ambient git context***.
+From now on, we'll refer to this as `the constructed version`.
-   2. replace the placeholder string "lein-git-inject/version" with this `constructed version`
+   2. replace the placeholder string "lein-git-inject/version" with `the constructed version`

 As an added bonus, it also facilitates embedding `the constructed version` (and certain other built-time values)
-within your application, for purposes like run-time logging.
+into your application, making it available for purposes like run-time logging.

 ## A Git Backgrounder